RoKu-1999/ML_Workloads_Final/dt_rf/README.md

 # DT and RF Gramine Bin Experiments

-To run experiments for NB Training and Eval:
+To run experiments for DT and RF Training and Inference:

     ./env.sh